 Best Microscope for Toddlers

 This small but epic microscope is the ultimate toy for your toddler.
-It comes with several accessories that include a petri dish, tweezers, pretend lizard and spider specimens, and more.
+It comes with several accessories, including a petri dish, tweezers, pretend lizard and spider specimens, and more.

-Featuring an 8x magnification, it’s intriguing enough for small minds without overwhelming them.
-It’ll develop their motor skills as well as hand-eye coordination as they familiarize themselves with the world of science.
+Featuring 8 times magnification, it’s intriguing enough for small minds without overwhelming them.
+It’ll develop their motor skills and hand-eye coordination as they familiarize themselves with the world of science.

 The fake specimens take things up a few notches, but your child will definitely find other objects around to observe.
 The focus wheel is easy to turn, and the large soft frame eyecups make viewing comfortable for kids this age.
 An illuminating flashlight is included for help in viewing.

-The frame is made of durable and sturdy plastic, and it comes in a funny monkey design.
+The frame is made of durable and sturdy plastic and comes in a funny monkey design.
 Included is a guide and activity book that’ll stimulate activities.
 It’s listed for 3 years and above, but it’s easy for toddlers to use with some adult assistance.